sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kinit</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : KDE Frameworks 5 tier 3 solution for process launching
+Short desc    : KDE Frameworks 5 tier 3 solution for process launching
 URL          : https://invent.kde.org/frameworks/kinit
-Лицензия     : LGPLv2+ and BSD
+License      : LGPLv2+ and BSD
-Описание     : kdeinit is a process launcher somewhat similar to the famous init used for
+Descript     : kdeinit is a process launcher somewhat similar to the famous init used for
              : booting UNIX.
              :
              : It launches processes by forking and then loading a dynamic library which should